itsziget/hosts-gen-for-docker/README.md

         labels:
           hosts.updater.target: 127.0.0.1

-When you have a reverse proxy and you need the hosts to point the ip address of the proxy container, you need to add a label to the proxy container and refer this label from in your application's compose file:
+When you have a reverse proxy and you need the hosts to point the ip address of the proxy container, you need to add a label to the proxy container and refer this label in your application's compose file:

     version: "2"